TitansBane/Elysium-Remastered/README.md

 Download the following file :
   - Main Files : Complete Widescreen Fix for SkyUI 5.2 SE Alpha - 2560x1080

 Install as usual.
-Place the mod below SkyUI in the mod order and SkyUI_SE.esp in the load order.
+Place the mod below SkyUI Weapons Pack SE in the mod order and SkyUI_SE.esp in the load order.

 #### Better Dialogue & MessageBox Controls
 Download the following files :